psychopathdev/audio-scene-caption-lab/docs/adding_probes.md

 - Put all randomness behind the `seed` argument so runs are reproducible.
 - If the model's free-form answer doesn't trivially substring-match the gold, override `score` (see `counting.py` for an example using a regex).

+## OpenAI-compatible endpoints

+Any OpenAI-compatible vision endpoint can be used by setting `OPENAI_BASE_URL` before instantiating `OpenAIRunner`.
+OpenRouter and vLLM both work this way.